Coronavirus: Govt asks CAPFs to prepare over 5,400-bedded quarantine facilities pan-India

 The second batch of people, including Indians and foreigners, evacuated from Wuhan in China are still living at the ITBP centre.

-ITBP Director General (DG) S S Deswal, they said, will also be holding an awareness session on these measures on a free-to-air Doordarshan channel.
+ITBP Director General (DG) S S Deswal, they said, will also be holding an awareness session on these measures on a Doordarshan free-to-air DTH platform, Vande Gujarat.

 All these forces have also been asked to conduct awareness and outreach programmes as part of preparing the community against the coronavirus, they said.

-The number of coronavirus cases in India rose to 43 on Monday with four people, including a three-year-old child in Kerala who had returned from Italy, testing positive for the disease, Health Ministry officials said.Union Health Minister Harsh Vardhan on Monday said the government is prepared to deal with the issue and his ministry is sending directives, including guidelines, to states in all the languages on ways to contain it.
+The number of coronavirus cases in India rose to 43 on March 9 with four people, including a three-year-old child in Kerala who had returned from Italy, testing positive for the disease, Health Ministry officials said.Union Health Minister Harsh Vardhan on March 9 said that the government is prepared to deal with the issue and his ministry is sending directives, including guidelines, to states in all the languages on ways to contain it.

 Time to show-off your poker skills and win Rs.25 lakhs with no investment.
 Register Now!